Ivan2330/-Simple-ETL-Pipeline-with-Docker/README.md

    ```

-Known Issues
+###Known Issues

-Ensure the .env file is correctly configured before running the containers.
+1. Ensure the .env file is correctly configured before running the containers.
-If the data.csv file is missing, rerun the ETL pipeline to regenerate it.
+2.  the data.csv file is missing, rerun the ETL pipeline to regenerate it.